cis-ncbj/app-service-api/Docs/overview.rst

   not allowed [TBC].
 Each variable is defined as dictionary with three required keys.

-  + type - defines type of variable, one of ("int", "float", "string")
+  + type - defines type of variable, one of ("int", "float", "string", "int_array", "float_array", "string_array")
   + default - default value
   + values - array with allowed values.
 For int and float exactly two elements are required: min and max.
-For string array defines a list of allowed values.
+For string the array defines a list of allowed values.
 Allowed strings can contain national characters [NOT IMPLEMENTED YET].
+For the "*_array" variable types the first element of values array defines maximum allowed length of user provided list.
+Rest of the elements in the values array have the same meaning as for corresponding singluar data types.

 * sets - predefined sets of variable values.
 Each set is a dictionary of "variable name":"value" pairs.
 Values have to be valid according to variable